ctrautma/RHEL_NIC_QUALIFICATION/new_README_draft.md

 * **vsperf/env.sh**

 By default, the test script main-perf-test.sh runs 5 tests in a sequence once the script starts.
-There is an option to only execute individual tests by setting the switches as default value 0 (not to skip, run the test) or 1 (to skip, not to run the test) in env.sh.
+There is an option to only execute individual tests by toggling the switches.
+Without any change, the default values are 0 (not to skip, run the test); or change to 1 (to skip, not to run the test).

 |  Switches in env.sh |  Test modules | Description  |
 | ------------ | ------------ | ------------ |